cashbooktoolkit/bouncer/README.md

 The delegated webservice can be implented in whatever programming language best suits the implementation of the athentication lookup and verify operations.

-https://github.com/sourdoughlabs/omniauth-bouncer is an omniauth to simplify the development of Rails based applications.
+https://github.com/sourdoughlabs/omniauth-bouncer is an omniauth compatible gem to simplify the development of Rails based applications.

 ## Minimal dependencies